briancunninghamscsu/mygarden/README.md

 # mygarden
 Senior Design
-This is a project not intended for public release.
+This is an academic project not intended for public release.